 We may from time to time use online information sources, including electronic verification, to meet our client due diligence obligations pursuant to anti money laundering legislation.

 We maintain compulsory professional indemnity insurance of at least £3 million, each and every claim.
-The name of our insurer for the current policy period (1 October 2020 to 30 September 2021) is Liberty Mutual Insurance Europe Limited.
+The name of our insurer for the current policy period (1 October 2022 to 30 September 2023) is Liberty Mutual Insurance Europe Limited.
 The registered office of the insurer is at Third Floor, Minster Court, Mincing Lane, London EC3R 7YE.
-Our policy number is APPUK2000569.
-Details of the minimum terms for the compulsory insurance, including territorial coverage, can be found at the SRA website: https://www.sra.org.uk/solicitors/standards-regulations/indemnity-insurance-rules.
+Our policy number is APPUK2200569.
+Details of the minimum terms for the compulsory insurance, including territorial coverage, can be found at the SRA website.

-If you wish to make a complaint, including in relation to our bill or the level of our costs, then you should address it in writing to us for the attention of Tony Griffiths, who is our designated Complaints Partner.
-You may obtain a copy of our complaints procedure by asking any of our partners for it.
+If at any point you become unhappy or concerned about the service that we have provided, and you would like to make a complaint, then please contact the partner responsible for your matter or your relationship partner who will be happy to discuss the matter with you.
+If you wish to make a complaint, including in relation to a bill or the level of our costs, then you should address it in writing to us for the attention of Tony Griffiths, who is our designated Complaints Partner.
+You can read our full complaints handling procedure here.

 We will try to resolve any problem or complaint quickly, in accordance with our complaints procedure.
 If you are not satisfied by our response, you may be entitled to ask the Legal Ombudsman to consider the complaint.